-This is such an interesting photo of possibly three sisters or friends.
-The black coats and pointed hats decorated with feathers are quite eye catching..
+This is such an interesting photo of three sisters or friends.
+The black coats and pointed hats decorated with feathers are quite eye catching.
 This is a tin type photograph from the Victorian era.
-It is unframed.
+It is a perfect example of women's hat and clothing style becoming more masculine, having a more structured look.
+The pointy feathers also hint at this period's infatuation with witches, reflected in women's dress.
+This small photo is unframed.

 About Tin Type Photos: